WAVE-Toolbox/WAVE-Simulation/CONTRIBUTING.md

 For consistent source code formatting a clang-format style file is provided.
 Please config your integrated development environment (IDE) to format source code according to the style file given by the `.clang-format` file located within the `src/` folder.
 All major IDEs (e.g. Kdevelop, XCode, emacs, vim) support this file type.
+Alternatively, a manual source code formatting is possible by the shell script, which is located in `src/Scripts/formatSourceCode.sh`.

 You may be required to install the clang-format tool on your machine.
 Since clang-format is part of llvm project, more information are given on [llvm.org](llvm.org) or [https://clang.llvm.org/docs/ClangFormat.html](https://clang.llvm.org/docs/ClangFormat.html).